Stress urinary incontinence

 Toggle: English / Spanish

-- The sphincter, which is a circle-shaped muscle around the urethra.
-You must be able to squeeze this muscle to prevent urine from leaking out.
+- The sphincter is a muscle around the opening of the bladder.
+It squeezes to prevent urine from leaking through the urethra.

-The main symptom of stress incontinence is losing urine without your control.
-It may occur when you:
+The main symptom of stress incontinence is leaking urine when you:

 - Have sexual intercourse

-The health care provider will perform a physical exam, including a:
+Your health care provider will perform a physical exam.
+This will include:

 Tests may include: